reactor/.github/CONTRIBUTING.md

     Author: Nickname <user@mail.com>

-Rather, please include your first and last name, properly capitalized, as submitted against the Spring Individual Contributor License Agreement (ICLA):
+Rather, please include your first and last name, properly capitalized.

     Author: First Last <user@mail.com>

-This helps ensure traceability against the ICLA and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

 You can configure this via the account admin area in GitHub (useful for fork-and-edit cases); _globally_ on your machine with